-The Simms/Mann Institute develops and implements innovative programs and resources to address the complex challenges of the 21st century.
-The Institute seeks to empower professionals and individuals alike to make informed decisions and personalized choices by promoting the exploration, cross-fertilization, and dissemination of cutting-edge research and best practices in the fields of education and medicine.
+The Simms/Mann Institute develops and implements innovative programs and resources to address the complex challenges of today.
+The Institute seeks to empower professionals and individuals alike to make informed decisions and personalized choices within the lens of addressing the whole person; mind, body, spirit.
+The Institute promotes the exploration, cross-fertilization, and dissemination of cutting-edge research and best practices in the fields of education and medicine.

 Dr. Victoria Simms is a nationally recognized child development specialist and philanthropist.
 As the President of The Simms/Mann Family Foundation and Simms/Mann Institute, she is the architect of all the initiatives and programs the Foundation and Institute is currently funding and implementing.
 In 2011, Dr. Simms founded the Simms/Mann Institute for Education and Community Development.
 With a mission to develop, implement and support groundbreaking initiatives that offer authentic solutions to the complex issues facing individuals, families, and communities in the 21st Century, the Simms/Mann Institute is in the forefront of philanthropy in Education, Health, Wellness, Art and Culture.

 Rachel Barchie serves as the Director of the Simms/Mann Family Foundation and Institute.
 Prior to joining the philanthropy sector, Rachel practiced litigation and employment law for a decade at a Los Angeles law firm and served as board chair for a national nonprofit organization that focuses on healthy relationships for teens.
 Rachel received her BA in Foreign Languages from Scripps College, and her JD from the UCLA School of Law.